What Are an Employee's Options When the Boss Acts Like a Jerk?

-When he took over for our existing manager he came in like a house on fire and immediately started demeaning employees to the point that the union stepped in and had the employees sign a petition to have him removed from his position.
+When this boss took over for our existing manager, he came in like a house on fire and immediately started demeaning employees to the point that the union stepped in and had the employees sign a petition to have him removed from his position.
 All the employees signed it, but management ignored the employees and let him continue his harassment.

 He has been here for almost two years and it continues to get worse.
 He has made fun of one of our supervisors who is mentally handicapped, and he has accused the staff of stealing from him.
 Everyone walks around him on pins and needles and he is constantly yelling at people, and demeaning them.

 He trusts no one and he's very paranoid.
 The union has written many grievances and he is constantly breaking our contract.
-I have had many talks with him and he continues not to listen to me or anyone else.
-I have been writing down all my incidents, and I have encouraged other employees to do the same.
+The reader has had many talks with him and he continues not to listen to me or anyone else.
+He has documented all of his incidents and has encouraged other employees to do the same.

-I had a talk with his boss and I told him that we have a hostile work environment, and they did nothing about it.
-I'm at the end of my rope, and demotion is sounding better and better every day.
-I shouldn't have to lose my extra pay just to avoid him, but my health is more important than this job.
+He talked with his boss and told him that we have a hostile work environment, and they did nothing about it.
+The reader is at the end of his rope and finds a demotion sounding better and better every day.
+He feels that he shouldn't have to lose his extra pay just to avoid him, but believes his health is more important than this job.

-I have developed high blood pressure because of my current situation and I have put on about 15 extra pounds, I have also been rather irritable in my home life, as my wife can attest to.
-Please tell me what to do about this situation, I could use some words of encouragement.
+The reader has developed high blood pressure because of the current situation and has put on about 15 extra pounds, The reader has also been rather irritable in his home life, as his wife can attest.
+Please give me some advice about what to do in this situation.
+This reader could use some words of encouragement.

-- techniques you can use to get through this.
+- techniques that the reader can use to get through this awful situation.

 You mentioned this is a hostile work environment, and it certainly sounds like a miserable, angry, abusive place to be working.
-However, in legal terms, a hostile environment has a specific definition that requires the law to be broken.
+However, in legal terms, a hostile environment has a specific definition that requires that a law is broken.

-It's most often used in terms of sexual harassment or racial discrimination.
+It's most often used in situations of sexual harassment or racial discrimination.
 What you've described sounds like a nightmare, but a legal one.
 That's right.
 It's legal to be a yelling, screaming jerk, as long as you're an equal opportunity yelling screaming jerk.
-Since 100% of the employees asked for him to be removed, it's pretty clear that he treats everyone poorly, so there's no illegal discrimination.

-I know, it's weird that if a boss is mean to one person it can be illegal harassment, but if he's mean to everyone it's okay under the law.
+It is weird that if a boss is mean to one person it can be considered harassment but if he's mean to everyone it's okay under the law.
 If he's singled out the mentally handicapped supervisor at all, then it's possible he's violated the Americans with Disabilities Act, and that might be something your coworker would want to look into.

 Frequently, unions are a big help in battling bad management, but it sounds like yours has either checked out or failed in their attempt.
 But, if you can get higher up people in the union to take hold of your cause, that may go somewhere.

-As a union employee, it's likely that you have employment protection that people outside the union don't have, so you can afford to be a bit more aggressive in your complaints.
+As a union employee, it's likely that you have employment protection that people outside the union don't have, so you can afford to become a bit more aggressive in your complaints.